International balloon fiesta grounded by fog

 The fiesta draws pilots from around the world and from 41 U.S. states.
-Mass ascension was cancelled Saturday morning over the weather.
+Mass ascension was canceled Saturday morning over the weather.

+Fiesta officials said on Twitter that balloons that had already been inflated in anticipation of taking off would remain so.
+A race known as America’s Challenge in which the team that travels the longest distance wins was also postponed on Saturday.
+Pilots were scheduled to meet on Sunday to discuss other options.

+Joe August, a 59-year-old balloon pilot, said this was his 40th time attending.
+He lamented the bad weather and said it was unusual.

+“So we were limited and had to keep the balloons on the ground today because the fog was pretty dense,” he said.

-Organizers are expecting tens of thousands of spectators for opening weekend and exponentially more over the course of the nine-day event.
+Organizers expect tens of thousands of spectators for opening weekend and exponentially more over the course of the nine-day event.

 The spectacle has grown over nearly five decades and infuses millions of dollars into the economy each year.